 - Telling your consumers that they have to buy your brand of pellets is wrong.
 Most of you don’t make your own pellets anyway.
 You outsource your pellet brand and pick the supplier that delivers the quality you can get away with for the price point you need.
 Test your pellet grills with the most available and popular brands of pellets and calibrate for that.
 Specifying your brand of pellets does a disservice to the consumer, particularly when they require mail order.

 - Be honest about the maintenance and operation of your pellet grills.
-All this, “set it and forget it” marketing is raising a bar of expectation that many of your grills simply can’t reach.
+All the “set it and forget it” marketing is raising a bar of expectation that many of your grills simply can’t reach.
 These claims leave your customers feeling dissatisfied, and that sends them online to complain about your products.
 In turn, your army of influencers set out to shout them down.
 Blaming your customers isn’t the best way to run a business.

 - People don’t clean their grills as frequently as they should.
 Believe me.
 I have cooked on hundreds of other people’s grills.
 They are disgusting and occasionally cleaned, at best.
-With pellet grills, you can’t just heat them up and expect that the grill will clean itself.
+With pellet grills, you can’t just heat them and expect that the grill will clean itself.
 You can fill your user manuals with cleaning and maintenance cycles, but suggesting that a grill needs to be cleaned after 10, 15, or 20 hours of use is not realistic.
-And, if your consumers neglect to do this doesn’t let you off the hook.
+And, if your consumers neglect to do this, it doesn’t let you off the hook.
 Some of you have massive R&D teams.
 Have them focus on the basics before they worry about Alexa integration or radar-based pellet sensors.
 Pellet grills aren’t self-cleaning, but they can be easier to clean.
 Requiring a trip to the toolbox to clean a grill is not acceptable.

 - Figure out a way to deal with the ash issue before the American Institute for Cancer Research forces you to.